 Inauguration Day.
 Union Buildings, Pretoria.
 10 May 1994

-Today, those same demons still persist.
-Our land is still trying to heal.
+Today our land is still trying to heal.

 We are still busy building the future.